akveo/nebular/docs/articles/nebular-themes-tutorial-custom.md

   shadow: 0 1px 2px 0 #3780c0,
   layout-bg: #ffffff,
   color-fg: #222222
-), default, default); // let's leave it as default
+), default, default);
 ```
 - Import Nebular Theme System and the default theme
 - Change the variables you need, or simply leave the map empty to use the default values.
 To be able to detect changes let's make it blue-ish instead of the default white color
-- For now, we leave theme name as default but you could specify it according to your point of view.
+- For now, we leave theme name as default but you may customize it.

  <hr class="section-end">